Rattler (character): Heath Benson

-In the Wild West, Heath Benson was a part of a group of aerialists until he ended up injured in a fall.
-Unable to continue the act, he was hired as a ringmaster for a traveling circus.
-At some point, he used his talents in a career of crime and became Rattler.
-Rattler began to loot towns and other settlers in the vicinity of the circus.
-After Rattler nearly killed one of his victims, Two-Gun Kid was drafted to bring him in.
-Rattler bested Two-Gun Kid and escaped after the first encounter.
-Two-Gun Kid suspected that Rattler was someone that worked in the circus.
-Two-Gun Kid suspected the aerialist Whirlo of being Rattler and challenged him to aerial combat which ended with Two-Gun Kid winning.
+Heath Benson originates from the Wild West time period and worked as an aerialist until he was injured in a fall.
+Unable to continue working, he is hired as a ringmaster for a traveling circus.
+Benson later becomes the criminal Rattler, looting towns and other settlers in the vicinity of his circus.

+Two-Gun Kid confronts Rattler, but he escapes after the first encounter.
+Two-Gun Kid suspects the aerialist Whirlo of being Rattler and challenges him to aerial combat, which he ends up winning.
 Just then, the real Rattler shows up and challenges Two-Gun Kid to a rematch.
-Two-Gun Kid succeeded in knocking him out in aerial combat and unmasked him to be the circus ringmaster.
-Rawhide Kid claimed to have known it all the time upon seen the ringmaster's picture in the weekly gazette a few back.
+Two-Gun Kid succeeded in knocking him out in aerial combat and unmasks him as Benson.

-Rattler later escaped from prison and Whirlo used this information to pose as Rattler to commit crimes while the original one was blamed.

-In 1876, Rattler joined forces with Iron Mask, Hurricane, Red Raven, Dr. Danger, and Fat Man in organizing a large number of criminals based on the exploits of the cowboy heroes and some time-traveling modern age heroes that have fought Kang the Conqueror.
-The West Coast Avengers traveled back in time and assisted Rawhide Kid, Two-Gun Kid, and Phantom Rider (Lincoln Slade) into bringing them in.
-Rattler tried to ambush Tigra, only for her to throw him into Hurricane forcefully enough to knock both of them out.
+In 1876, Rattler joins forces with Iron Mask, Hurricane, Red Raven, Doctor Danger, and Fat Man in organizing a large number of criminals, having been inspired by the exploits of the cowboy heroes and the time-traveling Avengers.
+The West Coast Avengers travel back in time and assist Rawhide Kid, Two-Gun Kid, and Phantom Rider in bringing the criminals in.

-Rattler's real name was revealed in Marvel Westerns: Outlaw Files.